-This viral video of IAF strike on Balakot is from a video game
+This viral video claiming IAF strike on Balakot is from a video game

 Bengaluru, Feb 26: After the reports of Indian Air Force strikes on the Jaish-e-Mohammed training camp in Balakot in Pakistan's Khyber Pakhtunkhwa province came in, a video doing rounds on social media is being shared with the claim that it depicts the airstrike.